photo © Louise Shapcott

 Today all that remains is a small private church which belongs to the Fusco family.
 It has been well looked after and cared for, the last restoration having taken place in 1980.

-A procession takes place during the third week of August when from the church of Sant’Agostino, the Madonna del Carmine is carried on the shoulders and in procession to the church of San Nazario.
-Here it is kept for a week (during which a Mass is celebrated every day) and then brought back to the church of Sant’Agostino in Contrada Macchia.
+A procession takes place during the third week of August when from the church of Sant’Agostino, the Madonna del Carmine is carried in a procession to the church of San Nazario.
+Here it is kept for a week, during which a Mass is celebrated every day, and it is then brought back to the church of San Nazario.

 Church of Sant’Agostino